Nebraska vs. Creighton College Basketball Predictions & Picks - December 3

 Nebraska vs. Creighton Predictions & Picks: Spread, Total - December 3

-Sunday's game that pits the No. 15 Creighton Bluejays (6-1) against the Nebraska Cornhuskers (7-0) at Pinnacle Bank Arena has a good chance to be a close matchup based on our computer prediction, which projects a final score of 73-72 in favor of Creighton.
+Sunday's contest that pits the No. 15 Creighton Bluejays (6-1) against the Nebraska Cornhuskers (7-0) at Pinnacle Bank Arena is expected to be a close matchup based on our computer prediction, which projects a final score of 73-72 in favor of Creighton.
 Tipoff is at 4:00 PM ET on December 3.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!